cmoutafidis/pinescript/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code as you see fit.
+This project is licensed under the Mozilla Public License 2.0.
+You can view the full license [here](https://mozilla.org/MPL/2.0/).